chrisguest75/docker_examples/64_sbom/README.md

 TODO:

-* Find free searchable DB for CycloneDX SBOMs
+* Find free searchable DB for CycloneDX SBOMs - grafeas?
-* Build a custom deb package and find it in SBOM [here](https://github.com/chrisguest75/shell_examples/tree/master/09_deb_pkg)
+* Add a nodejs example - does it audit packages?

 ## Examples